Dynamics of collective minds in online communities: Discussion

 \section{Discussion}

 Our computational model illuminates the mechanisms underlying the dynamics of online news communities.
-By tuning two main parameters--filter and memory strength--it enables experimentation with editorial and community influences in online news communities with different characteristics, uncovers a number of nontrivial patterns (Figs. 1-3), and helps develop practical recommendations.
+Tuning two main parameters — filter strength $\lambda_f$ and memory strength $\lambda_m$ — enables experimentation with editorial and community influences in online news communities with different characteristics, uncovers a number of nontrivial patterns, and helps develop practical recommendations.

+Across all influences, we find a common pattern in how key parameters affect the model outcomes.
+Higher values of the filter strength $\lambda_f$ dampen external shocks but, conversely, intensify their effect when the shock originates within the community.
+Higher values of memory strength $\lambda_m$ make the community more resilient to the shock but also slow its recovery.
+The dual nature of each parameter implies that no single optimal parameter set can perfectly address all influences, demonstrating that remedies must be tailored to specific influences based on the community's current characteristics.
+It also emphasizes the need for collective adaptation, adjusting these parameters as the situation demands.
+Depending on other properties of a particular real-world community (Table S4), these parameters could lead to different dynamic patterns.
+Although we believe that our results will generalize across a wide variety of communities, researchers should determine which communities to target based on their own real-world use cases.

-Our results for the effects of editorial influences (Fig. \ref{fig:4}) show that the effect of the alignment of the news content with the existing community preferences can be removed surprisingly fast.
+Our results on the effects of editorial influences (Fig. \ref{fig:4}) show that the effect of aligning news content with existing community preferences can be removed surprisingly quickly.
 Comparatively more subtle influences, such as amplification and reframing, can be much more transformative and potentially disruptive than the more obvious alignment.
 This echoes the findings that amplification can influence members' representations and attitudes \cite{BroockmanKalla2023, Cook2015, Thorson2016}.
 Also, our results illuminate the difference between two seemingly similar influences that both promote a target topic in news: amplification reinforces pre-existing relationships with other topics, while reframing establishes new connections with previously unrelated topics.